navalnica/whisper-finetuning-be/readme.md

   > normalizer_be("раз'яднаць")
   "раз'яднаць"
   ```

-### Scheduling Learning Rate when resuming training
-* When resuming training, total number of optimization steps changes
-* Usinng default LR-scheduler (linear with warmup), will result in unexpected LR changes
-* To explicitly control the maximum LR (after warmup is finished) and the LR in the end of training
-  I've subclassed `transformers.Trainer` class and overriden `create_scheduler()` function in
-  `custom_trainer.Seq2SeqTrainerCustomLinearScheduler`
-* EDA on controlling LR scheduling could be found in `eda/trainer_lr_scheduler.ipynb` notebook

 ### Different batch sizes for train and evaluation:
 * Theoretically you can use a larger batch size for evaluation vs training!